not-even-wong/not-even-wong.github.io/_posts/2020-04-08-NLP-chatlogs-part-1.md

 <p align="center"><img src="https://raw.githubusercontent.com/not-even-wong/not-even-wong.github.io/master/_posts/20200408/20200408_thumb.jpg" style="width: 300px" class="border"></p>

-<div class="fineprint">Images and tables are generally scrollable if not displayed in full.</div>

 I haven't made any new posts for several months.
 That's in part because things were getting busy.
 Other than my regular workload, I had the opportunity to work with a company that runs an online university course on <a href="https://en.unesco.org/themes/futures-literacy" target="_blank">Futures Literacy</a>.
 I spent the past few months developing, refining, and implementing online interaction methods and content delivery, and designing assessment and evaluation tools for the course.
 Now that the course is coming to an end, I'm shifting more towards data analysis using student work during the course.

 I want to write about what I'm doing, but it's tricky because of privacy and data protection.
 Most likely it'll be ok to discuss my approaches and their limitations, and show some of the aggregated results, but I can't show any specific posts, and especially can't reveal any personal information.
 I'm worried about displaying code also, because it might show some specific info, but I might consider uploading the code with things like stopwords blanked out.